Personal Growth – the key to effective culture and business transformation

 Magnify each moment

-Each interaction and moment is an opportunity for a cultural intervention.
-Whilst having a roadmap for cultural evolution is useful, effective culture influencers pay careful attention to and use each interaction and moment to move the culture forward.
+Each interaction and moment is an opportunity for cultural intervention.
+While having a roadmap for cultural evolution is useful, effective culture influencers pay careful attention to and use each interaction and moment to move the culture forward.

-Consider in each intervention, how you can leverage it to develop greater capacity in the individual and collective worldviews and ways of working in the system.
+Consider how each intervention can be leveraged to develop greater capacity in the individual and collective worldviews and ways of working in the system.

 Our Adaptive Cultures Community